-You’ve been injured in a workplace injury and the insurance company has been playing hardball.
-One of your co-workers suggests hiring a lawyer to help you get the benefits you’re entitled to.
+You’ve been injured in a workplace injury but your employer’s insurance company is denying benefits.
+One of your co-workers suggests hiring a lawyer to help you get the workers compensation benefits you’re entitled to.

 Yes and yes!

 Sound too good to be true?
 Read on to see how workers compensation lawyer fees actually work.